marcusberro/mongodb-indexes/README.md

 ...
 ```

-We are going to do that using Aggregation Framework sending the result to other collections called folks:
+We are going to change documents using Aggregation Framework sending the result to other collections called folks:
 ```javascript
 db.people.aggregate(
 [